KospY/BasSDK/Components/ThunderRoad/Rope.md

 ## Common Issues

 ### • Missing/Broken Handle
-If your rope appears ingame but has no Rope handle, or the handle is not working, ensure that:
+If your rope appears ingame but has no handle, or the handle is not working, ensure that:
 - The `interactable Id` property has been filled in and is spelled correctly.
 - There is a RigidBody component alongside your Rope component, with `Is Kinematic` set to true.
 - There is at least one child HandPose on your Rope.

-### • Dynamic Rope Not Vertical
+### • Dynamic Rope Is Not Vertical
-If your dynamic rope is skewed, ensure the game object that has the rope component is in the same location as the RopeStart game object.
+If your dynamic rope is skewed, ensure the object that has the rope component is in the same location as the `RopeStart` object.

 ### • Rope Object Positioned Incorrectly
 If your rope does not appear in the correct position, check that: